organix/mycelia/OED.md

 with the _integer_ as the numerator, and the _base_ as the denominator.

 The _String_ type represent an arbitrary-sized sequence of Unicode code-points.
-UTF-8 has become to default encoding for data throughout the world-wide-web, so we require explicit support for that encoding.
+UTF-8 has become the default encoding for textual data throughout the world-wide-web, so we require explicit support for that encoding.
 Raw octet data (BLOBs) is also an important use-case, where the code-points represented are restricted to the range 0 thru 255.